kbysiec/vite-vanilla-ts-lib-starter/README.md

 - `dev` - starts dev server
 - `build` - generates the following bundles: CommonJS (`.cjs`) ESM (`.mjs`) and IIFE (`.iife.js`).
 The name of bundle is automatically taked from `package.json` name property
-- `test` - starts jest and runs all tests
+- `test` - starts vitest and runs all tests
-- `test:coverage` - starts jest and run all tests with code coverage report
+- `test:coverage` - starts vitest and run all tests with code coverage report
 - `lint:scripts` - lint `.ts` files with eslint
 - `lint:styles` - lint `.css` and `.scss` files with stylelint
 - `format:scripts` - format `.ts`, `.html` and `.json` files with prettier